Ben Affleck Gushes Over Ex-Wife Jennifer Garner During Alcohol Struggles: ‘I’m Lucky They Got A Great Mom’

 “Dads are so important to kids, and it’s our responsibility to be there for them — to be present, to be mindful, to be attentive, to be part of their lives, to be as in it as moms.”

 Right now, Ben says that his kids are the central focus of his life and being a dad is what he really loves doing.
-It’s being a father that makes him happy and he says that everything else kind of just follows along after that.
+It’s being a father that makes him happy, and he says that everything else kind of just follows along after that.
 Ben and Jen just made their divorce final this past November though they had been split for three years prior.
 The marriage ended shortly after Affleck checked himself into a rehab facility in Malibu where he stayed for 40 days.

-Currently, Garner is dating John Miller who isn’t in the showbiz industry but is very successful and is the CEO and chairman of Cali Group.
+Currently, Garner is dating John Miller, who isn’t in the showbiz industry but is very successful as the CEO and chairman of Cali Group.
 Affleck has recently rekindled his relationship with SNL producer Lindsey Shookus.